Differentiable hybrid force fields support scalable autonomous electrolyte discovery: Introduction

 The rational design of liquid electrolytes for next-generation batteries confronts a combinatorial explosion: the space of solvents, salts, and additives is too vast to navigate by trial-and-error experiments alone \cite{hannah2025searching, kim_high-entropy_2023} (Figure~\ref{fig:trilemma}a).
 Molecular dynamics (MD) simulations serve as a natural high-throughput surrogate for these physical experiments~\cite{Yao2022_ChemRev, Xu2004_ChemRev, Meng2022_Science}.
 However, the reliability of MD largely depends on the quality of the underlying force field (FF), which must satisfy a trilemma of speed, accuracy, and calibratability, as illustrated in Figure~\ref{fig:trilemma}b. \emph{Speed} is essential, as screening thousands of formulations demands tens of nanoseconds per day on accessible hardware. \emph{Accuracy} is crucial because macroscopic transport coefficients are nonlinear amplifiers of potential energy surface (PES) gradients; even a minor bias in the repulsion slope or polarization response can produce order-of-magnitude errors in bulk dynamics~\cite{Bedrov2019_ChemRev}.
 Finally, \emph{calibratability} is necessary because no \textit{ab initio} model is perfect.
 Deploying such a digital twin requires that the model remain aligned with experimental measurements without sacrificing physical stability.

 Nonetheless, no existing paradigm satisfies all three requirements simultaneously.
 Classical empirical FFs such as OPLS-AA~\cite{Jorgensen1996_JACS} and GAFF~\cite{Wang2004_JCC} are fast and stable, but rely on experimental fitting and error cancellation~\cite{Chen2025_PCCP_review}.
 Machine learning interatomic potentials (MLIPs) achieve near-quantum accuracy but are typically more than $20\times$ slower at comparable system sizes.
 Notably, the standard short-range MLIPs lack explicit long-range electrostatics and polarization \cite{Anstine2023_JPCA_longrange, Yue2021_JCP_shortrange, Kim2025_LES_Universal_JCTC}, and are numerically ill-conditioned for gradient-based calibration to macroscopic observables~\cite{Chen2025_PCCP_review, Fu2023_arXiv}.
-We envision that differentiable hybrid FFs \cite{Chen2024_PhyNEO, Chen2026_PhyNEO_Electrolyte, Zheng2025_ByteFFPol}, exemplified by PhyNEO-Electrolyte \cite{Chen2026_PhyNEO_Electrolyte} and ByteFF-Pol \cite{Zheng2025_ByteFFPol}, offer a principled resolution: by grounding the PES in EDA-decomposed physical components~\cite{Schmidt2015_AccChemRes}, one can (i) achieve zero-shot transferable accuracy (i.e., predictability of unseen molecules), (ii) retain the throughput of a semi-analytical model, and (iii) expose a well-conditioned parameter space for both bottom-up and top-down calibration.
+We envision that differentiable hybrid FFs \cite{Chen2024_PhyNEO, Chen2026_PhyNEO_Electrolyte, Zheng2025_ByteFFPol}, exemplified by PhyNEO-Electrolyte \cite{Chen2026_PhyNEO_Electrolyte} and ByteFF-Pol \cite{Zheng2025_ByteFFPol}, offer a principled resolution: by grounding the PES in EDA-decomposed physical components~\cite{Schmidt2015_AccChemRes}, one can (i) achieve zero-shot transferable accuracy (i.e., predictability of bulk-phase observables for unseen molecules, formulations, and concentration regimes composed of atom types and local chemical environments represented in the quantum-chemistry training data without experimental data alignment), (ii) retain the throughput of a semi-analytical model, and (iii) expose a well-conditioned parameter space for both bottom-up and top-down calibration.
+Benchmarks on multicomponent electrolyte formulations indicate that hybrid FFs outperform other current model classes on the joint speed--accuracy--calibratability profile required for autonomous screening~\cite{Chen2026_PhyNEO_Electrolyte, Zheng2025_ByteFFPol}, which we elaborate in Section II.

 Concretely, the hybrid architecture (here exemplified by PhyNEO-Electrolyte) decomposes the total energy into nonbonded and bonded contributions